okfn/okfn.github.com/blog/_posts/2016-10-17-specs-working-group.md

 Work will happen continue to happen asynchronously, in the open, without excessive rules around voting.
-Rather, we will listen to feedback and act in favor of consensus, without requiring it.
+Rather, we will listen to feedback and act in favor of consensus (without requiring it).
 Rufus Pollock, having led this work for many years with a strong focus on keeping it simple, will remain the curator; decisions of what stays or goes from the specs will rest with him.
 Having more eyes the specs